-MPD will continue performing as the previous reporting year.
+MPD will continue performing at the same rate as the previous reporting year.

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
 All SSDQs should remain GOOD for this reporting period